Typhlosion123/Audio-Engine/README.md

 make
 ```

 This will allow you to use the CUDA ray tracer.
-We will not move onto the python step.
+We will now move onto the python step.

 ### Python steps